BlocProtocol/BLOC-wiki/docs/service-operators/BLOCd-Overview.md

 # **What is BLOCd**

 A daemon is a program that runs in the background.
-The BLOC wallet requires a node running BLOCd to connect to.
-That process: BLOCd, is the daemon.
+The [BLOC Wallet](../wallets/Making-a-Wallet.md) requires a node running **BLOCd** to connect to.
+That process: **BLOCd**, is the daemon.

 It can run on your computer or on a remote computer.
 Think of a daemon as a service.
 Its doing stuff in the background so you can do stuff in the foreground.

-BLOCd is responsible for P2P connections and consensus for any communication with the network :
+**BLOCd** is responsible for P2P connections and consensus for any communication with the network :

 - Interaction with the blockchain, e.g. blocks relaying, getting informations about the block
 - It can assemble transactions into blocks and check transactions validity